Reporting a rape or sexual assault

 • Arrange for an officer to come and talk to you

 • Ask you if you wish to speak to a male or female sexual offences liaison officer (SOLO).

 • Explain to you exactly what happens when a rape or sexual offence is reported to the police

 Please see our section on victims, which explains more fully what you can expect from us.

 Medical examination: We may ask you for your permission to be examined by a doctor.
 The doctor will be specially trained for this kind of examination and will treat you with care and sympathy.
 They will examine you to see if you have any injuries that need treating and to gather any forensic evidence.
 The examination will take place in a special examination suite away from the police station.
 There will be a comfortable room to rest in, a medical examination room and a bathroom where you can shower after the examination.

 Your clothing: we will need the clothing you were wearing at the time of the assault.
 You will need to tell us where it is.
 We can collect it for you.

 Will I have to go to court?

 That’s up to you.
-If you do choose to go to court, please visit our going to court page for more information.
+If you choose to go to court, please visit our section on witnesses, which contains information about going to court.
 If you choose not to go to court we will continue to support you.